pdamodaran/m2x-java/README.md

 Example
 -------------

-To create a client instance the only one parameter, the API Key, is required.
+To create a client instance only one parameter, the API Key, is required.
-Your Master API Key can be found in your account settings, also a feed API key is available in your Data Source details screen.
-To create a client instance just do
+Your Master API Key can be found in your account settings, and a feed API key is available in your Data Source details screen.
+To create a client instance, do the following:

 ```
 	import com.att.m2x.client.M2XClient;